deblockt/cucumber-report-annotations-action/README.md

 - **annotation-status-on-undefined** (optional): the annotation status on undefined steps.
 Can be 'notice', 'warning', 'failure'. if this property is not set, no annotation will be generated for undefined steps
 - **annotation-status-on-pending** (optional): the annotation status on pending steps.
 Can be 'notice', 'warning', 'failure'. if this property is not set, no annotation will be generated for pending steps
 - **number-of-test-error-to-fail-job** (optional): indicate the number of test in error to fail the build.
 If the value is -1 this action will never fail the build.
 By default, this action will not cause the build to fail.
+- **show-global-summary-report** (optional): if it is set to true, a full summary report will be display for each feature file.

 ## outputs